 Funding Federal Energy and Water Projects: Overview of funding choices for federal energy-efficiency and renewable energy projects.

 Utility Energy Service Contracts: Lessons Learned: Recommended best practices generated by a growing group of innovative energy managers across multiple successful projects.

 Performance Assurance for Multi-Year Contracts Under the Utility Incentive Program: Guidance for federal energy and facility managers on participation in utility programs for the management of electricity demand and energy and water conservation.

-Building Life Cycle Cost (BLCC) Programs: These National Institute of Standards and Technology programs help compute and analyze capital investments in buildings:
+The National Institute of Standards and Technology's Building Life Cycle Cost (BLCC) Programs help agencies compute and analyze capital investments in buildings.